JJguri/psimsV2/README.md

 irrigation (automatic_irrigation) and genotype (cultivar).
 We combined 2 irrigation strategies, 4 genotypes and variable planting date by tile.

-_Note: A complete description and Python codes to create a **Campaign.nc4** is provided in the pSIMSV2-Tools folder in this repo._

 ```
 {
   dimensions: